lmammino/loige.co/astro/src/content/posts/2014-03-15_write-a-console-application-using-symfony-and-pimple/index.md

   - symfony
   - console
   - pimple
+description: This article shows how to build a simple command line application using the Symfony Console component and Pimple dependency injection container.
+  It provides a step-by-step guide on structuring the code, defining services, configuring parameters and wiring everything together to create a executable console app.
 ---

 In this article I will show you how to set up a stand alone command line application by using the [Symfony Console component](https://github.com/symfony/console) and [Pimple](http://pimple.sensiolabs.org/).